Sand waves, Mesquite Flat Dunes, Death Valley NP, CA, USA

 By the time we got to El Cap Meadow the sky was already starting to get interesting, so I had to hurry.
 My previous explorations gave me a head start, but I still had trouble finding a good composition that included azaleas, the sky, and, preferably, Lower Cathedral Rock.
 There was also some mist along the Merced River in the distance, and ponds reflecting the sunset, so I wanted to include those elements too, if possible.

-Sunset from Twenty Mule Team Canyon, Death Valley NP, CA, USA
+Sunset and badlands, Death Valley NP, CA, USA

 I love the sand dunes in Death Valley.
 As I wrote in this recent post, they’re like a giant visual playground, with lines, curves, patterns, and textures everywhere.